Table of Contents

 Fluvastatin, rosuvastatin, and pitavastatin are metabolized using the CYP2C9 enzyme system.
 Their levels are increased in the plasma by medications that inhibit the expression of CYP2C9 enzymes, including:

 Red yeast rice, a fermented product used as a natural food coloring and fermentation agent in Asian cuisine, is known to have statin activity.
 Therefore, this food should be avoided when taking statins.

 - Increased gene expression of ApoA-I, -II, and ApoC-III which increases HDL levels

 - Increased gene expression for lipoprotein lipase to help clear TG at endothelium, and increase FFA oxidation in the liver

 - Risk of myopathy

-- Statin effect is mostly due to increased LDL receptor expression and NOT the reduction of internal cholesterol biosynthesis
+- The statin effect is mostly due to increased LDL receptor expression and not the reduction of internal cholesterol biosynthesis

 - Normal LDL receptors are required for statins to work

-- Homozygous familial hypercholesterolemia is a disease of dysfunctional LDL receptors, statins don´t work well in these patients!
+- Homozygous familial hypercholesterolemia is a disease of dysfunctional LDL receptors.
+Statins are less effective in these patients.